frederic-perez/AmE-dictionary/data/dictionary.md

 __DAX__ The DAX (Deutscher Aktienindex (German stock index)) is a blue chip stock market index consisting of the 30 major German companies trading on the Frankfurt Stock Exchange.
 __day and age__
 __day in and day out__
+__day in the sun__ _Bates was to have his day in the sun with the sale of several stories to the new_ Astounding.
 __day job__
 __day or night__ _idiom_ At any point in time; 24 hours a day.
 __day tripper__ _You are funny, sitting there like a day tripper._